 A numeric counter with the current iteration number for a specific VU.
 Zero-based.

-Current VU number.
-The value is assigned incrementally for each new VU instance.
-One-based.
-However, VU number is 0 while executing the setup and teardown functions.
+Current VU number in use.
+The value is assigned incrementally for each new VU instance, starting from one.
+The variable will be 0 while executing the setup and teardown functions.

-If you are running a test in k6 Cloud you will have additional environment variables that will tell you on which server, load zone and distribution of the test you are currently executing.
-You can read more about them here
+In k6 Cloud you will also have additional environment variables that will tell you on which server, load zone and distribution of the test you are currently executing.

 k6 Virtual Users are concurrent, they will continuously execute through their script until the test is over or they hit their iteration limit (if you set one as described above).
 When you ramp up more Virtual Users, k6 will start new ones at that time.
 When you ramp down, k6 will stop them after the completion of the iteration.